dgaydukov/cert-aws/sa/files/sa.md

 DL (Data Lake) - scalable central repository of large quantities and varieties of data, both structured and unstructured.
 There are 2 steps:
 * ingesting and cataloging data from a variety of sources
 * data is enriched, combined, and cleaned before analysis You can use dms to convert db into s3 and replace read replica with data lake.
+You can also export RDS snapshot into s3 in parquet format.
 But if you have many updates you should use Redshift/Hive
 LF (Lake Formation) - integrated data lake service where you ingest/clean/catalog/transform/secure your data and make it available for analysis and ML.
 LF provides you single console to ingest you data and then use other aws services like ML/EMR/RedShift to transform and query your data.
 FindMatches ML Transform - solves 2 problems: